 It changes from project to project.
 And I think that’s a good thing.
 Getting too attached to a specific type of process prevents you from adapting to the ever-shifting Web landscape.
 Even though I’ve never made a website the same way twice, I think subscribing to a few key principles is a good idea.
 For me, I think openness, honesty, true collaboration, communication, and getting into the final environment as soon as possible are good ideas.

 How do you get your work?
+How should I get work?

 How can I become a speaker?